The Delta Force: Sequels

 Marvin did publicity for the film, which was rare for him.
 He said the movie was "a good flick" and admitted "but I guess I might be protecting myself, keeping the doors open" with Cannon.
 "There aren't too many firm film offers these days that guarantee money up front."
 Marvin was considering doing a sequel where Delta Force would rescue hostages after a terrorist skyjacking of a luxury liner.

 Cannon announced they would make a TV series.
-This did not eventuate.
+This did not materialize.
 However the film led to two sequels; Delta Force 2: The Colombian Connection in 1990 and Delta Force 3: The Killing Game in 1991.